Not Only Runners Get Worn Out Hips

 - Exercise will strengthen the muscles around your hips, increasing support of your joints and better absorbing the shock of daily forces.

-- The Physiotherapist will work closely with you to retrain your movement patterns, thereby reducing stress on the affected parts of your hip.
+- Your Physiotherapist will work closely with you to retrain your movement patterns, thereby reducing stress on the affected parts of your hip.

 If your hips are getting the better of you, take the first step and come to visit us at Wisdom Physiotherapy.